JacobBarthelmeh/raxus_prime/README.md

 3. Implement Strategy_Interface in new XXX_Strategy class
 4. Code stuff in new class

+## Misc

+Status.java is to contain information about the robots surroundings ie near enemies and allies.

+Comm.java is used for general communications and then extended for specialized use.

 # @TODO
 * Abstract interaction with momvement
 * Tons with Leader and leader choices